4 Tips for Putting a Candidate Engagement Plan into Action

 - Top candidates/previous hires: Send content that aims to keep these people warm.
 Offer in-person meetings and keep them informed about potential opportunities.

-- New/uncontacted applicants: Automate the follow-up process in a way that sets realistic expectations, supplements existing efforts, and prepares these people to best utilize your firm’s services.
+- New/uncontacted applicants: Automate the follow-up process in a way that sets realistic expectations, supplements existing efforts, and prepares these people to best utilise your firm’s services.

 - Recently unsuccessful applicants: Share tempered follow-up that takes cues from their recent experience.
 Offer openings to entice them into trying again.